Main Takeaways on the Italian COVID-19 Emergency Legislation and the Media Industry

 Lastly, it should be noted that through Resolution No. 111/20/CONS, AGCOM has extended the term for the payment of the annual contribution for operators with a turnover equal to or lower than EUR 50 Mln to June 15, 2020.

-Articolo inserito in: Media, COVID-19
+Articolo inserito in: Digital-Media-Tech, COVID-19

 Indietro